EideBaillyCloud/EideBaillySFTPLockboxDocumenation/docs/deployment/AzureDeployment.md

 ## 4. Review and Create step
 ![Review and create step screenshot](../../assests/SFTP_ReviewCreate.png)

 This is the final step.
-After clicking next the application will deploy into your choosen subscription.
+After clicking the Create button the application will deploy into your choosen subscription.

+Now you are ready to move onto the configuration process, outlined [here](../configuration/AzureConfiguration.md).